 The Education and Visitors Center is free and open to the public Tuesday-Friday from 8:30 a.m. to 5 p.m. and from 8:30 a.m. to noon the second Saturday of each month.
 The guided tours of Ms. Welty's home are at 9 and 11 a.m. and 1 and 3 p.m.
 Tuesday-Friday and 9 and 11 a.m. on the second Saturday of each month.
 Reservations are recommended.
 For more information, call 601-353-7762 or email email@example.com.

-In addition to our permanent exhibit thematically organized around Welty's memoir One Writer's Beginnings and its major threads that carried through her life, we generally have two temporary exhibits annually.
+In addition to our permanent exhibit thematically organized around Welty's memoir.
+One Writer's Beginnings, and its major threads that carried through her life, we generally have one temporary exhibit every other year.

 The Eudora Welty Collection at the Mississippi Department of Archives and History is the premier collection of Eudora Welty materials in the world and one of the most varied literary collections in the United States.
 The collection includes manuscripts, letters, photographs, drawings, essays, and film and video footage that spans Welty’s entire life.